maldoinc/wireup/readme.md

 @service # ⬅️ Decorator tells the container this is a service. class KeyValueStore:
-                                           # This tells the container to inject the value
-                                           # of the parameter during creation.
+    # Inject the value of the parameter during creation. ⬇️
-                                           # ⬇️
     def __init__(self, dsn: Annotated[str, Inject(param="redis_url")]):
         self.client = redis.from_url(dsn)